unizar-flav/ProLink/README.md

 ## Advanced functions

-### Smart blast
+### Pro BLAST

-Smart blast allows to search for homologous sequences via the Blast tool, but making sure that low identity seqs are also represented in the output.
+Pro BLAST allows to search for homologous sequences via the Blast tool, but making sure that low identity seqs are also represented in the output.

 Firstly, a regular Blast with is launched, and hitlist_range seqs are obtained.

 If the number of low identity seqs in the found seqs are below the min_low_identity_seqs parameter, a new regular Blast will be launched but with hitlist_range += additional_hits.

-Smart blast will stop when the number of low identity seqs reach max_low_identity_seqs, or when more than 10000 sequences are found (this limit is due to the computing capacity of the Google collab servers when clustering.
+Pro BLAST will stop when the number of low identity seqs reach max_low_identity_seqs, or when more than 10000 sequences are found (this limit is due to the computing capacity of the Google collab servers when clustering.
 In a future update, this value will be included as an advanced parameter).

-### Smart clustering
+### Pro clustering

 ALFATClust is the tool that is used to cluster the sequences.
 It is a recent and relatively fast tool, but it does not let the user choose the number of clusters produced when grouping the sequences.

-Smart clustering allows to obtain a number of clusters that is in a determined range.
+Pro clustering allows to obtain a number of clusters that is in a determined range.

 Firstly, a regular clustering with the determined similarity is executed.